Cyclic order: Modified axioms

 A cyclic order obeys a relatively strong 4-point transitivity axiom.
 One structure that weakens this axiom is a CC system: a ternary relation that is cyclic, asymmetric, and total, but generally not transitive.
 Instead, a CC system must obey a 5-point transitivity axiom and a new interiority axiom, which constrains the 4-point configurations that violate cyclic transitivity.

 A cyclic order is required to be symmetric under cyclic permutation, [a, b, c] ⇒ [b, c, a], and asymmetric under reversal: [a, b, c] ⇒ ¬[c, b, a].
 A ternary relation that is asymmetric under cyclic permutation and symmetric under reversal, together with appropriate versions of the transitivity and totality axioms, is called a betweenness relation.
-A separation relation is a quaternary relation that can be thought of as a cyclic order without an orientation.
-The relationship between a circular order and a separation relation is analogous to the relationship between a linear order and a betweenness relation.
+A quaternary relation called point-pair separation distinguishes the two intervals that a point-pair determines on a circle.
+The relationship between a circular order and a point-pair separation is analogous to the relationship between a linear order and a betweenness relation.